-This form is for Year 9 stu dents wishing to apply to access VCE Units 1/2 a s part of th neir Year 10 stud dies.
-Name: TA: Section A: Possible futu re career you may aspire to do • of study preferences a(s) of preference.
-If you or which you are most interest ın one are a, list your prefe erences from 1 to 4 SUBJECT AREA Science Humanities Art Health/PE Preference Are there Unit 1/2 subjectorder of preference.
-If no ects that you are particular ot, write N/A. ly interested in taking nex t year?
-If so, enter up to t hree subjects here, in 1.
+This form is for Year 9 s tudents wishing to apply to access VCE Units 1, /2 as part of t heir Year 1 10 studies.
+Name: TA: Section A: Possible fu ture career you mo ıy aspire to do (where 1 is the area in which you are mo ted). ea, list you r preferences from 1 to 4 SUBJECT AREA Science Humanities Art Health/PE Preference Are there Unit 1/2 sub order of preference.
+If particular ly interested in taking g next year?
+If so, enter u up to three subjects here, in 1.
 2. 3.
-SECTION C: Record of This will be extracted by SECTION D: Statement for you to accelerate you the Academic Panel. supporting accelerated a access to VCE Units (com ment on th e reasons why you feel it is appropriate
+SECTION C: Record of This will be extracted be y the Academic Pa SECTION D: Stateme for you to accelerate y access to VCE Units (comment on t ne reasons s why you feel it is appropriate